jerng/studies/_lang/DEV.md

                         -   `argument2 argument1 )> afunction`   *more sugared*
          -   CONSIDERATIONS
              -   ` ` `\n` `\t`
                  -   `IFS`
                  -   possibly `offside rulings`
              -   `,`
-                        - `NO ISSUE AS QUOTES ARE EXPLICIT ( TODO : tuples?! )` : `IFS` e.g. in `linear data structure literals`
                  - in `expression sequences` : [C-fam](https://en.wikipedia.org/wiki/Comma_operator) : a binary operator that executes the LHS and discards the result, then executes the RHS
                  - in `function calls for arguments`
              -   `.` `;` `()`

-             -   In each context.
-IFS?
-Expression-end?
-Are tuples implicit everywhere, resulting in their use for phrasing?
+             -   Now that the `function operative tuple` is lexically defined ... we can consider the issue of explicit environments and bindings.
          -   PATTERN MATCHING :
              -   Semantics should match Erlang's ( simplest ! ) see : `term`, `pattern`, `_`, `compound pattern operator`
          -   PRIMITIVES :